 Other features include a range of useful accessories, docking station for charging and a bagless design.
 The V6 can also be bought with Dyson's excellent direct-drive cleaner head or "Fluffy" head for hard floors - although these are only available on certain models.

 Speaking of the various models, the V6 is the largest range that Dyson currently manufactures.
 The floor heads, accessories and even filtration system vary depending on which you buy.
+There are also both stick and handheld versions (such as the Dyson V6 Car and Boat).
 We've compared the V6 models here to help you identify the best option for your home.

 What is the Dyson V7?

 After the V6, Dyson released the premium V8 range.
 At the time, many people wondered by they had skipped a number - but they clearly had a plan to produce a "middle" model that combines some of the new features of the V8 with a lower price.

 If you've read about the Dyson V8, the V7 has many of the same features.
 It has the trigger design, so you need to hold the button down when in use.
 It also has the same detachable handheld mode, MAX power button and comes with a direct-drive floorhead.

 Most importantly, it's cheaper than the V8 (although perhaps by not as much as many people hoped), while including some of the extra features of the premium model.
 These include the new "no-touch" dirt emptying system and longer battery life.

 Quick V6 vs V7 Comparison Table

 The V6 and V7 are both excellent vacuum cleaners.
 Like most Dyson vacuums, they are powerful and packed with useful features - but they are also expensive.
 Here's a quick overview of the differences between the two models (we've used the Animal versions of each vacuum for the comparisons).